mpi-forum/mpi-forum.github.io/meetings/2022/09/logistics.md

 **Registration will close on September 28th.**

-Registration will be done through Eventbrite at this link: https://www.eventbrite.com/e/eurompiusa-iwomp-mpi-forum-tickets-406884601797
+Registration will be done through Eventbrite at this link: [https://www.eventbrite.com/e/eurompiusa-iwomp-mpi-forum-tickets-406884601797](https://www.eventbrite.com/e/eurompiusa-iwomp-mpi-forum-tickets-406884601797)

 If you register before September 12th, use the code EARLY to get a 10% discount.

 ### Meeting Location

 The meeting will occur in conjunction with EuroMPI/USA 2022 in Chattanooga, TN.
-Detils on the conference and venue can be found on the [conference website](https://sites.google.com/view/eurompiusa2022).
+Details on the conference and venue can be found on the [conference website](https://sites.google.com/view/eurompiusa2022).

 More details about remote participation will be posted when known.